 Governor Shapiro believes Pennsylvanians deserve to be safe and feel safe in this communities, and he is working to build safer communities by supporting the work of law enforcement and first responders, investing in our communities, promoting anti-violence initiatives, and pursuing smart reforms to keep people safe across the Commonwealth.

-The Governor is ensuring that Pennsylvania police departments were well-funded, well-staffed, well-trained, and well-equipped:
+The Governor is ensuring that Pennsylvania police departments are well-funded, well-staffed, well-trained, and well-equipped:

 Secured new funding for the Pennsylvania State Police (PSP) while reducing PSP’s reliance on gas tax revenue by $125 million annually over the next four years.

-Fully implemented body camera technology for the Pennsylvania Capitol Police and initiated a new body camera pilot program for the Pennsylvania State Police.
+Fully implemented body worn cameras for Pennsylvania Capitol Police Officers and initiated a new body worn camera pilot program for the Pennsylvania State Police.

 Supported the House’s two bipartisan, commonsense gun reform bills to keep Pennsylvanians safe.
 The bills, H.B.
 714 and H.B.
 1018, would require universal background checks on all gun purchases, close the gun show loophole, and establish extreme risk protection orders.